alfredlam42/intro-to-sinatra/README.md

 ### Run Your Migration

-Every time you create a new migration and model, you need to run a migration so your database knows what will be in it.
+You need to run a migration so your database knows what will be in it.

+Every time you create a new migration and model, you just run the migration command.
+Everything created in the previous migration won't be over written.
 ```
 bundle exec rake db:migrate
 ```